sybila/boolean-network-sketches/README.md

 Follow the instructions in section `Setup` to install the Rust compiler.
 Once you are done with the experimenting, you can uninstall the compiler by running `rustup self uninstall`.

-For convenience, we have prepared Bash scripts to wrap all the commands needed.
-If you want to use them, you will need a Unix-based system with Bash.
+For convenience, we have prepared Bash or Python scripts to wrap all the commands needed.
+If you want to use the scripts, you will need a Unix-based system with Bash.
 On Windows, it should be sufficient to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (we have tested the Ubuntu-20.04 WSL).
 However, note that these scripts are not needed, as you can execute the Rust code directly (as described below).